 Dufault-Hunter has written on narrative theory and the sociology of religion.
 Her recent book, The Transformative Power of Faith: A Narrative Approach to Conversion (April 2012), integrates insights from the social sciences with narrative theory to offer a non-reductionistic understanding of conversion.
 In particular, she argues that a narrative lens provides insights into why strong faith practiced within a community facilitates personal transformation, even for those society considers “hopeless.”
 She has also contributed entries to the Global Dictionary of Theology (2008) and several entries in The Dictionary of Scripture and Ethics (2011).

-Dufault-Hunter explores the intersection of technology, gender, sexuality, and socio-economic change, as in her article in the Journal for the Society of Christian Ethics, "The Downside of Getting It Up: How Viagra Reveals the Persistence of Patriarchy and the Need for Sexual Character."
+Dufault-Hunter explores the intersection of technology, gender, sexuality, and socioeconomic change, as in her article in the Journal for the Society of Christian Ethics, "The Downside of Getting It Up: How Viagra Reveals the Persistence of Patriarchy and the Need for Sexual Character."
+She is currently writing Sex and Salvation: How the Erotic Matters for our Life with God (under contract with Baker Academic).
 She has presented papers reflecting on the implications of embodiment for a Christian ethic of virtue in ordinary life, such as considerations of faithful parenthood in a medicalized age and the nature of sexual fidelity within a "pornofied" society.

 She is a longtime member of Pasadena Mennonite Church, where she regularly participates in the music team and occasionally preaches.

 - ET533: Christian Discipleship in a Secular Society

 - ET535: The Ethics of Life and Death

 - ET551: The Ethics of Diversity in Unity

 Areas of Expertise, Research, Writing, and Teaching